Coin's Financial School: Reception

 Michigan Banker and editor Edward Wisner made similar comments in his own response, "Cash vs. Coin", where he created a fictional financier, "Charley Cash" to serve as Coin's opponent.
 Through Cash, Wisner also points out that simply reestablishing silver as legal tender would not create value by itself – the government would have to buy all that silver using tax money.
 He also cites the 70 columns of Senate reports and 80 columns of House of Representatives reports to show that the Fourth Coinage Act was not passed in secret, as Coin had charged.
 He also differed on the primary cause of the Panic of 1893, claiming that it was in fact, silver proponents themselves who caused the loss of confidence in the dollar because of the government buying up too much overvalued, useless silver.
 By sticking to money that rest of the world no longer accepted, argued Wisner, the United States would cut the Dollar's value as it adds a bunch of useless money into the supply.
 This, in turn, would turn away foreign investors who fear that a dollar backed by less stable metal will struggle to hold its value.

 In his "Lesson for Coin", lawyer and American Bar Association founder Everett Wheeler cited that even under free coinage of silver, rates of silver fluctuated from nation to nation according to their demands and supply, and that even before 1873, there was not an unlimited demand for silver, as silver was too bulky to use.
 Most people preferred paper notes and checks.
 He, like most of Coin's critics, spoke out against Coin's anti-British stance, pointing out Britain's position as America's leading trade partner, as well as its cultural ancestor.

 Aftermath

-Harvey would go on to assist William Jennings Bryan's campaign in his home state of Arkansas, where Bryan won easily.
-Bryan would sweep the South and the Rockies, but William McKinley, who adopted gold standard, would sweep the more populous Northeast as well as the Great Lakes.
+Three months after publishing Coin's Financial School Harvey published A Tale of Two Nations.
+He also campaigned for Democratic presidential nominee William Jennings Bryan in 1896.
+Bryan would sweep the South and the Rockies, but William McKinley, who supported the gold standard, would sweep the more populous Northeast as well as the Great Lakes.
 McKinley won the election, 271–176.
 At that point, the United States had emerged from the Panic of 1893, and the debate over bimetallism was calming.
 McKinley's administration passed the Gold Standard Act in 1900, establishing the dollar as 23.22 grains of pure gold, and the law would stay in place until the Great Depression.